Xabi Alonso: Euro 2012

 On 23 June 2012, Alonso played his 100th match for Spain in the quarter-finals against France in which he scored both goals in a 2–0 victory.
 The first goal came after he headed a cross from the left flank delivered by Jordi Alba, while the second one came from a penalty kick given after Pedro was fouled by Anthony Réveillère in the dying seconds of the match.
 Alonso's penalty in the semi-final shoot-out against Portugal was saved by Rui Patrício in which Spain went on to win 4–2 after a 0–0 draw in the game itself.
-Spain went on to beat Gianluigi Buffon and Italy 4–0 in the finals; this was Alonso's third major title win with Spain.
+Spain went on to beat Italy 4–0 in the final; this was Alonso's third major title win with Spain.

 2014 World Cup

-Spain were again amongst the favourites for victory in the 2014 FIFA World Cup, but were eliminated in the first round.
+Spain were again amongst the favourites for victory in the 2014 FIFA World Cup, but were eliminated in the group stage.
 Alonso scored a penalty in the 27th minute of their first match against the Netherlands, though he was substituted in the 62nd minute with Spain down 2–1 before losing 5–1.
 Spain then lost 2–0 to Chile, in which Alonso received a yellow card in the first-half and was substituted at half-time with the score already at 2–0.
 Spain were then eliminated from the tournament but did win their final match 3–0 against Australia and finished third in the group; Alonso played 83 minutes in the match.

-Alonso retired from international football on 27 August 2014.
+Alonso announced his retirement from international football on 27 August 2014.